microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     PackageDependencyProcessorArchitectures Architectures;

-    /// Do not verify at least 1 matching package exists when pinning a package dependency boolean DoNotVerifyDependencyResolution;
+    /// Do not verify at least 1 matching package exists when pinning a package dependency Boolean VerifyDependencyResolution = true;

-    /// An absolute filename or path to use as a lifetime artifact when pinning a package dependency.
+    /// The kind of lifetime artifact for this package dependency.
-    /// If set, the package dependency is implicitly unpinned when this is deleted.
-    String LifetimeArtifactFileOrPath;
+    PackageDependencyLifecycleArtifactKind LifecycleArtifactKind;

-    /// A registry key to use as a lifetime artifact when pinning pinning a package dependency.
+    /// The lifetime artifact when pinning a package dependency.
+The value depends on the LifecycleArtifactKind value.
-    /// If set, the package dependency is implicitly unpinned when this is deleted.
-    String LifetimeArtifactRegistrySubkey;
+    String LifecycleArtifact;
 }

 /// Options when adding a package dependency